Securities Caught in U.S. 13f2 Short Reporting

 We are offering end-to-end position monitoring and filings with SEC, with full automation and provision of market data.
 Contact us for further details.

-The scope of securities includes both exchange-listed and OTC equity securities, including but not limited to ETFs, certain derivatives, options, warrants, and other convertibles.
+The scope of securities includes both exchange-listed and OTC equity securities, including but not limited to shares, preferred shares, preference shares, ETFs, units, warrants, and some convertibles.

-The Reporting Thresholds in Rule 13f-2 are based on the Manager’s gross short position in the equity security itself and do not consider derivative positions.
-Consequently, the exposure gained through instruments such as swaps would not give rise to reporting obligations.
+The Reporting Thresholds in Rule 13f-2 are based on the Manager’s gross short position in the equity security itself and do not need to aggregate with derivative positions for initial (gross) threshold calculations.
+The exposure gained through instruments such as swaps would not give rise to reporting obligations.

 Foreign issuers

-Once a manager is obligated to file with the SEC, all their foreign shorts may be caught by the reporting, subject to thresholds and the scope of instruments.
-Consequently, the effect is that lower thresholds will apply to many foreign issuers (which are non-reporting issuers to the SEC) rather than the US public companies.
+Once a manager is obligated to file with the SEC, all their shorts effected in USA may be caught by the reporting, subject to thresholds and the scope of instruments.
+Consequently, the effect is that lower thresholds may apply to many foreign issuers (which are non-reporting issuers to the SEC) rather than the US public companies.

 ADRs

 The most common foreign issued securities would be the ADRs.
-These are generally subject to SEC reporting, and likewise will be subject to Threshold A. We are still analysing which threshold will apply if a reporting exemption has been granted to the issuer.
+These are generally subject to SEC reporting, and likewise will be subject to Threshold A. The rest, particularly those trading on the OTC markets will be subject to Threshold B, which is the lower of the two.

 Derivatives